• Skip to primary navigation

 There is no right or wrong way to grow a kitchen garden.
 A few tomato plants, a few basil plants, and some flowers to decorate your table definitely count as a kitchen garden.

 I call my raised bed vegetable garden a kitchen garden because of the mixture of plants within each bed.
 I grow strawberries, ground cherries, lettuce, tomatoes, peppers, cucumbers, beets, and an abundance of herbs in the bed: chives, sage, basil, borage, tarragon, savory, and more.
-I also grow edible flowers, like borage and nasturtium, within the raised beds, too.
+Edible flowers, such as borage and nasturtium, grow within the raised beds, too.

 Light, Soil, Water Requirements to Grow Herbs